Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

 Either way, a standardized solution for tracking resource usage metrics should be followed and checked on at a regular cadence in order for the data architecture to be its most effective.

+In addition, GCP has an additional offering called ["Recommenders"](https://cloud.google.com/recommender/docs/recommenders) which should be enabled that can provide performance and cost based recommendations for various GCP products.

 ### Technology Demonstration

 INSERT